Services Icon

 Combining Suboxone with CNS depressants, such as alcohol, muscle relaxants like carisoprodol, and antipsychotic medications like quetiapine and risperidone, significantly increases the risk of severe sedation and respiratory depression.
 These substances can amplify the sedative effects of Suboxone, leading to impaired cognitive function and increased likelihood of fatal outcomes.

-Alcohol consumption while on Suboxone can exacerbate side effects like nausea and decreased mental function, further increasing the danger of overdose.
+Alcohol consumption while on Suboxone can exacerbate side effects like nausea and decreased mental function, especially for individuals struggling with alcohol addiction.
 The risk of severe health effects, including coma and death, rises when Suboxone is used in conjunction with multiple CNS depressants.
 Therefore, it is essential to avoid these substances to ensure the safety and effectiveness of Suboxone treatment, especially if you drink alcohol.

 4. Certain antidepressants and antianxiety medications